 - Adaptable policy templates and training for employers and workers

 - A free legal advice clinic

-With almost 30 years of experience in the anti-violence sector, Perminder’s commitment to facilitating culturally responsive and trauma-informed access to violence prevention services for victims and survivors across diverse communities is unwavering.
+After almost 30 years of experience in the anti-violence sector, Perminder’s commitment to facilitating culturally responsive and trauma-informed access to violence prevention services for victims and survivors across diverse communities is unwavering.

 Perminder is a graduate of SFU and her career commenced with providing direct services to victims of crime and counselling support to survivors of gender-based and sexual violence.
 Prior to joining EVA BC, she worked at MOSAIC in various roles and had the opportunity to develop and implement programs that addressed the intersecting systems which create barriers for multiculturally diverse communities.
 She used her knowledge gained from working front line to inform the development of new projects and initiatives to support survivors and service providers.
 Perminder has contributed to the development of multiple trainings, policies and best practices across sectors and nationally.